Iron scrap recycling Taguchi Metals Co., Ltd.

 2007

-Operation began at the 2nd Koga Plant.
+Began an operation at the 2nd Koga Plant.

 2008

-Okazato Plant office building is completed
+Completed Okazato Plant office building.

 2009